-5.2 The roundabout may change the character of the traffic noise
+5.1 The signalised intersection may change the character of the traffic noise

 Our assessment of traffic noise is generally quantitative, relating to the noise level received in the future and the change in noise level experienced due to the Project.
 However, it is acknowledged there are also several qualitative aspects that affect how people perceive the acoustic effects of a Project.